juan-aguilera/Homework-1/README.md

 # Running locally and testing

 * Note: This instructions are for Windows.
 Mac or linux may require some changes.
+* Note: If you have a script named test.bat that you want to execute on Mac/linux, you would need to convert it to a shell script file compatible with Mac/Linux.
+This often involves changing the syntax of commands and removing Unix-specific features.
+Additionally, you might need to adjust file paths to ensure they work correctly in the Mac/Linux environment.
 * To install dependencies: `pip3 install -r requirements.txt`
-* To run unit testing: `./test.sh`
+* To run unit testing: `./test.bat`
-* To try a default example, run: `: ./run.sh`.
-In the file ./run.sh is just an example, you can modify it.
+* To try a default example, run: `: ./run.bat`.
+In the file ./run.bat is just an example, you can modify it.
 Theck the `app.py` file to get to understand how it works.

 # Current coverage